micahamd/psych_exp_generator/README.md

    - Optional randomization of stimulus sequence
    - Configurable font size and color for each text stimulus
    - Customizable width and height for each image stimulus (default: 400x400 pixels)
    - Adjustable stimulus offset
    - Automatic centering with default positioning adjustments to preve
    - Maintains aspect ratio with configurable dimensions

 3. **Stimulus Presentation Options**:
    - **Sequential Presentation**: To present stimuli one after another, enclose them inside *square* brackets
      - Example: `[apple, corn]` shows "apple" followed by "corn" as a single 'sequential' stimulus
      - Each stimulus advances with a predetermined correct response when stimulus offset = 0.
      - If offset > 0, then items in a sequence advance automatically in accordance with the provided value.

    - **Concurrent Presentation**: To show multiple stimuli on screen simultaneously, enclose them inside *curved* brackets
      - Example: `(apple, corn)` shows both "apple" and "corn" on screen, equidistant from each other and their adjacent border edges.
      - Including additional stimuli automatically updates the default positioning to ensure symmetric spatial distribution.
      - Element positioning and styling (color, size) can also be manually set

-   - **Mixed Presentation Types**: Combine sequential and concurrent presentations
+   - **Experimental: Mixed Presentation Types**: Combine sequential and concurrent presentations
      - Example: `[apple, (corn, bean)], speed.jpg` for complex sequences
-     - Unlimited nesting of presentation types
+     - In principle, you can nest unlimited combinations of presentation types, but this can cause timing and response issues.

 ### Custom Stimulus-Response (S-R) Mappings